openlawlibrary/pygls/docs/source/index.rst

 *pygls* (pronounced like “spy glass”) is generic implementation of `Language Server Protocol`_ written in Python programming language.
-It allows you to write your own `Language Server`_ in just few lines of code.
+It allows you to write your own `language server`_ in just few lines of code.

 Features
 --------

 -  cross-platform support
--  TCP/IP and IO communication
+-  TCP/IP and STDIO communication
 -  runs in asyncio event loop
 -  register LSP features and custom commands as: